kargenk/chronoscheduler/README.md

 # ChronoScheduler
 ChronoScheduler is an application that allows you to create timetables easily within your browser.
-Simply upload your timetable data, and let the power of mathematical optimization generate an optimal timetable automatically.
+Simply upload your timetable data, and let mathematical optimization generate an optimal timetable automatically.
 You can then easily review the results by accessing the `/timetable` endpoint.

 ![ChronoScheduler/timetable](api/img/chronoscheduler_timetable.png)